-Miss Cumber's father, Henry became a druggist and moved to Guernsey where, in 1817 he married a local girl, Mary Gallienne.
-Her parents were Thomas and Mary.
+Miss Cumber's father, Henry became a druggist and moved to Guernsey where in 1817 he married a local girl, Mary Gallienne; Mary's parents were Thomas and Mary.

-Mary married William Sharshaw, from a family of butchers based in Guernsey, and they had one daughter Mary.
-Mary married James Gardner and they ran The Royal Hotel in Saint Peter Port.
+Sarah's sister, Mary married William Sharshaw, from a family of Guernsey butchers, and they had one daughter also called Mary.
+Their daughter, Mary married James Gardner and they ran The Royal Hotel in Saint Peter Port.

 By 1861 the family is still living at 3 Pollet Street but their mother had died.

 Henry continued as a Chemist and Druggist and had married Julia Davis.
 Mary Sharshaw had been widowed and had also become a Chemist and Druggist practicing with her brother.
 Please see The Priaulx library article for more information on Mary Sharshaw CLICK HERE...

 In the 1861 census Sarah had changed her earlier profession as that of a teacher to a Photographic Artist.
 At this time photography was a burgeoning profession and was usually linked to Chemists and Druggists.